aggie-coding-club/Survivor-Sports-League/Contributions.md

 ## How to Create a Pull Request for Changes Made to this File

-1. Create a new branch from the main repository before making your changes.
-You can name the branch something like `contribution/your-name`.

-2. Add your contribution details to this file under the appropriate section.
+1. Add your contribution details to this file under the appropriate section.

-3. Commit your changes.
+2. Commit your changes.

-4. On GitHub, click the dropdown 'main' button.

-5. Select the branch you created.

-6. Create a pull request and give it an appropriate title like "Recorded Previous Contribution for Picks Screen".
+3. Create a pull request and give it an appropriate title like "Recorded Previous Contribution for Picks Screen".

 4. Once the pull request is approved, your contributions will be recorded here.